postlight/parser/CONTRIBUTING.md

 # Contributing to Mercury Parser

 Thank you for your interest in contributing to Mercury Parser!
 It's people like you that make Mercury such a useful tool.
 The below guidelines will help answer any questions you may have about the contribution process.
-We are looking forward to receive contributions from you — our community!
+We look forward to receiving contributions from you — our community!

 *Please read our [Code of Conduct]() before participating in our community.*